SultanimMubin/Path/contents/path/claims-verification/feminism.md

 Why should a man work and provide?

 If it's accepted that a father is not responsible for provision, then it can be accepted that a mother is not responsible for cooking.

+### Difficult occupations

+Why there is no feminist bricklayer?
+Why no feminist complains and nags about being a garbage man?